 - Select Compare File.

 - While in the Preview window, use the Target File dialog to find and select the document you want to compare to the current document.

 This is referred to as the Compared file.

 Note: The Compared file does not need to be opened in Illustrator.
 It only needs to be selected in the Target File dialog.

 Use one of these three methods to compare the current file and the compared file:

 Method 1: Compare directly, without setting coordinate origin.

 Method 2: Compare by setting coordinate origin (origin point).

-- In the Display section of the Preview window, select the current file and set the coordinate origin by dragging the cross line from the left top of ruler to the location of the coordinate origin (the cross line can snap to path or anchor point).
+- In the Display section of the Preview window, select the current file and set the coordinate origin by dragging the crosshair from the left top of ruler to the location of the coordinate origin (the cross line can snap to a path or anchor point).

 - In the Display section of the Preview window, switch to the compared file and set its coordinate origin in the same way.